-For the past 30 years, Robert Lawrence Friedman MA, psychotherapist, author, professional speaker, and musician, has provided his dynamic and interactive rhythm-based programs to audiences throughout United States, Europe and Asia.
+For the past 30 years, Robert Lawrence Friedman Ph.D., psychotherapist, author, professional speaker, and musician, has provided his dynamic and interactive rhythm-based programs to audiences throughout United States, Europe and Asia.

-In addition, Mr. Friedman has provided his rhythm-based programs to scores of organizations, including all of the Saint Barnabas Health Care System hospitals for the past 14 years.
+In addition, Dr. Friedman has provided his rhythm-based programs to scores of organizations, including all of the Saint Barnabas Health Care System hospitals, for the past 14 years.
 He has offered his programs internationally throughout Canada, Switzerland, Spain, Ireland, Germany, Malaysia and Singapore.

 Dr. Friedman has been a Remo drumming artist since 2001.
 He has also been the Chairman of the Percussive Arts Society Drumming and Wellness Committee since 2002.
 In addition, Mr. Friedman currently serves on the Advisory Board of the Drum Circle Facilitators Guild.
 He is also an active member of the National Speaker’s Association.